 Take My Word for It: On Testimony by Spencer Case

 About the Author

-Annaleigh is a JD student at Harvard Law School.
-She has a Ph.D. in Philosophy from the University of Colorado at Boulder, a Graduate Certificate in Women and Gender Studies from CU Boulder, and a B.A. in Philosophy from Washburn University.
-Her academic interests are mainly in social epistemology, moral epistemology and methodology, feminist philosophy, and philosophy of law.
-In her free time, she likes to cook and bake vegan food, climb rocks, and watch wacky workplace sitcoms with strong female leads.
-Website: https://harvard.academia.edu/AnnaleighCurtis
+Annaleigh has a JD from Harvard Law School, a Ph.D. in Philosophy from the University of Colorado at Boulder, a Graduate Certificate in Women and Gender Studies from CU Boulder, and a B.A. in Philosophy from Washburn University.
+She is a practicing attorney in Boston; her focus is intellectual property litigation.
+Her academic interests include social epistemology, moral epistemology and methodology, feminist philosophy, and philosophy of law. https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2361641